SarKaa/jailm8/README.md

 Go into "options"

-In the boot arguements box type "p"
+In the boot arguements box type "-p"

 Continue with the jailbreak process